noradle/noradle-oracle-server/README.md

 ## Install NORADLE engine schema objects

 use sqlplus to login into the target oracle database as sysdba,
-(note: only sys can grant execute right for sys owned packages, just DBA role cannot) then execute install.sql script file.
+(note: only sys can grant execute right for sys owned packages, just DBA role cannot, and only sys can start server process other than engine db user) then execute install.sql script file.
 Example like this:

 ```